This tasty spinach and eggs scramble is perfect for brunch. With lots of fresh spinach, onions, and parmesan, it's

 - 2 tablespoons parmesan grated (1 ounce)

-- 2 cups fresh baby spinach leaves (2 oz)
+- 2 cups fresh baby spinach leaves (2 ounces)

 - ¼ teaspoon red pepper flakes

-- Heat a very large (12-14 inch) nonstick skillet over medium-high heat for about 2 minutes.
-Add the olive oil.
+- Heat the olive oil in a large (12-inch) nonstick skillet over medium-high heat for about 2 minutes.

 - Add the onion slices.
-Sprinkle them with a pinch of Kosher salt and a pinch of black pepper.
+Sprinkle them with a pinch of kosher salt and black pepper.
 Cook, stirring occasionally, until golden, about 5 minutes.
 Lower the heat to medium.

-- While the onion is cooking, in a medium bowl, whisk together the eggs, ½ teaspoon of Kosher salt, a pinch of black pepper, and 2 tablespoons of Parmesan.
+- While the onion is cooking, whisk the eggs, ½ teaspoon of kosher salt, a pinch of black pepper, and 2 tablespoons of parmesan in a medium bowl.
 Set aside.

 - When the onions are golden brown, add the spinach leaves to the skillet.
-Cook, stirring, just until beginning to wilt, about 1 minute.
-Don't overcook the spinach at this point.
+Cook, stirring, just until the leaves begin to wilt, about 1 minute.
+Don't overcook the spinach.